postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 ---
-title: "Single Sign-On for Admins"
+title: "Configuring SSO for a team"
 page_id: "admin_sso"
 tags:
   - "enterprise"
 warning: false
 ---

-### Setting up SSO
+### Configuring SSO

 Only an Enterprise team administrator (admin) can configure single sign-on (SSO) for a Postman team.